svermeulen/vim-NotableFt/README.md

-vim-smartcase-ft
+vim-extendedFT
 ================

+This plugin makes the following changes to the default behaviour of the `f`, `F`, `t`, and `T` commands:
+- Multiline - Can continue searching using `;` and `,` keys across multiple lines
-This plugin changes the default behaviour of 'f', 'F', 't', and 'T' commands in Vim to use 'smart case' style searching.
-That is, when the character is lower case it matches both lower and upper case, and when the character is uppercase it matches only upper case.
+- Smart Case - When the search character is lower case it matches both lower and upper case, and when the character is uppercase it matches only upper case.